tchorzewski1991/fitbit/README.md

 Why Fitbit?
 Regardless of being a passionate about software development I am also a huge advocate of any kind of sport activities - especially running.
-I thought one day - how cool would it be to write a project that will transform data from my running activites to digital tokens which ...
-I will be able to store later on my own, private blockchain.
+I thought one day - how cool would it be to write a project that will transform data from my running activities to digital tokens which ...
+I will be able to store and use later on my own, private blockchain.
 Despite the fact this project hasn't got any business value I can see the time spent on it as a great opportunity to explore new technologies while keeping the right balance of complexity that blockchain technology brings to the table.

-## Features
+## Functionalities

+- Node
+  - Public API
+    - Provides info about genesis file
+    - Provides list of account balances
+    - Provides balance of specific account
+    - Provides list of uncommited transactions
+    - Provides uncommited transactions of specific account
+    - Handles submission of wallet transactions
+  - Private API
+    - Provides list of known peers
+    - Provides list of blocks by height
+    - Provides list of uncommited transactions
+    - Handles submission and sync of new peer
+    - Handles submission and sync of transactions
+    - Handles submission and sync of new block proposal
+- CLI Wallet
+  - Provides ability to generate new account
+  - Provides ability to generate public address of account
+  - Handles submission of wallet transactions
+- Chrome Wallet
-- TODO
+  - In progress

 ## Prerequisites